felixdorner/cascade/docs/_instructions/03-examples.md

 ```
 .o-container
   .o-grid
-    .o-grid__col u-span--06 /
+    .o-grid__col .u-span--06
-    .o-grid__col u-span--06 /
+    .o-grid__col .u-span--06
-  /
-/
 ```

 Each `.o-grid` element can hold one or more `.o-grid__col` element(s) which can be sized or pushed with specific utility classes.
 The maximum grid-width is set on the `.o-grid` element.
 The grid is always centered inside the `.o-container` element.
-Gutters are split equally with paddings on `.o-grid` and `.o-grid__col` elements.
+Gutters are split equally with paddings on `.o-grid__col` elements.

 #### Columns & Shifts